-In its Preliminary Response, Patent Owner argues that Petitioner's arguments lack expert support because paragraphs 105-114 of Dr. Franzon's declaration do not provide facts, data, or analysis to support the opinion stated.
+Patent Owner further argues that Petitioner's arguments lack expert support because paragraphs 104-114 of Dr. Franzon's declaration do not provide facts, data, or analysis to support the opinion stated.
 Prelim.
 Resp.
 37. We do not agree with Patent Owner's arguments.
-For example, in paragraph 106 of his declaration, Dr. Franzon includes citations to Leedy's disclosure to support his reading of the reference.
+For example, in paragraph 104 of his declaration, Dr. Franzon supports his testimony with citations to Leedy's disclosure.
 Ex.
-1002 ¶ 106.
-While Patent Owner may disagree with Dr. Franzon's testimony, we are not persuaded, based on the current record, that Dr. Franzon's testimony is unsupported.
-We note, however, Patent Owner will have ample opportunity in this proceeding to challenge Dr. Franzon's testimony through cross-examination and/or motion to exclude.
+1002 ¶ 104.
+While Patent Owner may disagree with Dr. Franzon's testimony, we are not persuaded, based on the current record, that Dr. Franzon's testimony lacks facts, data, analysis, etc. We note, however, Patent Owner will have ample opportunity to develop the record further through cross-examination of Dr. Franzon's testimony.

-Additionally, Patent Owner argues that: (1) Petitioner does not identify a need or problem in Bertin regarding its dielectrics; (2) Petitioner mischaracterizes Leedy in suggesting that the disclosed dielectric could provide benefits in the context of a conventional stacked-IC device; and (3) Petitioner ignores the complexity of what they propose and the numerous reasons that one of ordinary skill would not even attempt what Petitioner proposes.
+Additionally, Patent Owner argues that: (1) Petitioner does not identify a need or problem in Bertin regarding its dielectrics; (2) Petitioner mischaracterizes Leedy in suggesting that the disclosed dielectric could provide benefits in the context of a conventional stacked-IC device; and (3) Petitioner ignores the complexity of what they propose, and the numerous reasons that one of ordinary skill would not even attempt what Petitioner proposes.
 Prelim.
 Resp.
-38-47.
-With respect to Poole's disclosure, Patent Owner argues that Bertin does not discuss any problem with its wet etch process, and Petitioner has not explained adequately how a skilled artisan would modify Bertin's method to use Poole's specialized tools.
+33-34, 38-47.
+With respect to Poole's disclosure, Patent Owner argues that Bertin does not discuss any problem with its wet etch process and Petitioner has not explained adequately how a skilled artisan would modify Bertin's method to use Poole's specialized tools.

 Prelim.
 Resp.
 47-50.

 First, Patent Owner's argument that Petitioner does not identify a need or problem in Bertin is unpersuasive.
 See Prelim.
 Resp.
 38, 47.
-This argument misstates the requirements set forth by the Supreme Court in KSR Int'l Co. v.
-Teleflex inc., 550 U.S. 398 (2007).
+This argument misstates the requirements of KSR Int'l v.
+Teleflex Inc., 550 US 398 (2007).
 An obviousness analysis does not require the prior art references themselves to explicitly state a reason (including identifying a need or problem) for the combination of the disclosed teachings.
 A reason to combine teachings from the prior art "may be found in explicit or implicit teachings within the references themselves, from the ordinary knowledge of those skilled in the art, or from the nature of the problem to be solved."
 WMS Gaming Inc. v.
 Int'l Game Tech., 184 F.3d 1339, 1355 (Fed.
 Cir.
 1999) (citing In re Rouffet, 149 F.3d 1350, 1357 (Fed.
 Cir.
-1998)); see also KSR, 550 U.S. at 419 ("[t]he obviousness analysis cannot be confined by a formalistic conception of the words teaching, suggestion, and motivation, or by overemphasis on the importance of published articles and the explicit content of issued patents.").
+1998)); see also KSR, 550 US at 419 ("The obviousness analysis cannot be confined by a formalistic conception of the words teaching, suggestion, and motivation, or by overemphasis on the importance of published articles and the explicit content of issued patents.").

 Second, based on the current record, we are not persuaded that Petitioner has mischaracterized the teachings of Leedy.
 Petitioner described numerous "benefits" of Leedy, (e.g., Pet.
-20), which include those discussed in Dr. Franzon's declaration.
-For example, Dr. Franzon testifies that:
+23-24), which include those discussed in Dr. Franzon's declaration.
+For example, Dr. Franzon testifies that